 The AudezeHQ is a decent app.
 It has five presets which you can customize using their 10-band EQ.
 There's also a mic volume level, a game/chat mixer, and you can turn the mic's sidetone on and off.

-The Audeze Penrose have alright Bluetooth connectivity.
-While they don't support multi-device or NFC pairing, they have low audio latency on Android and iOS devices, which is great if you like to stream video.
-However, their latency on PC is very high, so you may experience audio lag.
+The Audeze Penrose have great Bluetooth connectivity.
+They don't support NFC pairing, and you won't be able to pair them with more than one Bluetooth device at a time.
+However, you can connect them to compatible consoles via their wireless dongle and, at the same time, connect them via Bluetooth on devices such as your smartphone.
+These headphones also have low audio latency on Android and iOS devices, which is great if you stream video.
+However, their latency on PC is very high, meaning that you may experience audio lag.
 That said, different apps and devices seem to compensate for latency differently, so your experiences may vary.

 The Audeze Penrose have excellent non-Bluetooth wireless connectivity when using their USB dongle.
 They have low latency, so you shouldn't experience too much of a delay between your audio and video.